2307 Lee Rd, Winter Park, FL 32789

-Trying to keep tabs on someone by planting a tracking device on their person or possessions without their consent is against the law.
+Trying to keep tabs on someone by planting an illegal tracking device on their person or possessions without their consent is against the law.
 A typical case involves a spouse or partner in a relationship gone bad who sneaks a GPS device onto the victim’s car.
 But there are serious penalties.
-Unlawful Installation of a Tracking Device or Tracking Application, Florida Statute 934.425, is a second-degree misdemeanor that can land you in jail for up to 60 days plus six months of probation and a $500 fine.
+Under Florida Statute 934.425, unlawfully installing a tracking device or tracking application on another person’s property without their consent is a second-degree misdemeanor.
+If convicted, you could face up to 60 days in jail, six months of probation, and a $500 fine.
+The law provides exceptions for parents or legal guardians tracking minor children and certain business uses, but unauthorized installation is strictly prohibited.
+A conviction can have serious consequences for your record and future opportunities.
+If you’re accused of this crime, it’s important to seek legal help from an experienced Orlando criminal defense attorney right away.
 If you’ve been charged with Unlawful Installation of Tracking Device in Florida, call 407-349- 4211 to speak with an experienced Orlando Defense Attorney at the Rivas Law Firm.

 Are GPS Trackers Legal in Florida?